 With over 29 years of legal experience, the attorneys and staff of Todd E. Tkach, P.C. have a well-earned reputation for integrity, honesty and client satisfaction.
 We represent people accused of all crimes, ranging from First Degree felonies to Class C misdemeanors (Traffic Tickets).
 We’re licensed to represent people accused of all types of traffic violations in every court in the State of Texas.
 Our practice is statewide.
 Although most of our cases are in the North Texas area, a significant portion of our practice extends throughout the State to courts hundreds of miles from our office.

 Our experience and knowledge of the law puts us in the advantageous position to achieve our goal with your case; Dismissal!
-We’ve handled tens of thousands of traffic citations; the vast majority of which resulted in dismissals with no adverse effect to our clients’ driving records.
+We’ve handled over a hundred thousand traffic citations; the vast majority of which resulted in dismissals with no adverse effect to our clients’ driving records.

 If you’ve received a traffic ticket, you must act quickly to avoid a warrant for your arrest.
 Even if a warrant has been issued, we can immediately post a bond to lift the warrant and resolve your case without the harsh results of simply paying the ticket.

 Put your mind at ease and let the professionals with Todd E. Tkach handle your ticket from beginning to end.
 Don’t wait!
 Call us now.

 Immediately after you hire us, if your citation is in warrant we, we will immediately post an attorney bond.
 Whether in warrant or not, we will then file a Notice of Representation with the Court, enter ...
 More

 At this hearing, we will review the “complaint,” which is the legal instrument the State must file in order to begins a case against you.
 If we find any statutory deficiencies in the complaint, we will ...
 More